fission/fission/Documentation/docs-site/content/workflows/_index.en.md

 ```

 What you see is the [YAML](http://yaml.org/)-based workflow definition of the `fortunewhale` workflow.
-A workflow consists out of multiple tasks, which are steps that it needs to complete.
+A workflow consists of multiple tasks, which are steps that it needs to complete.
-Each task consists out of a unique identifier, such as `GenerateFortune`, a reference to a (Fission) function in the `run` field.
+Each task has a unique identifier, such as `GenerateFortune`, a reference to a Fission function in the `run` field.
 Optionally, it can contain `inputs` which allows you to specify inputs to the task,
 as well as contain `requires` which allows you to specify which tasks need to complete before this task can start.
-Finally, at the top you will find the `output` field, which allows you to reference the task of which the output should used as the output of the workflow.
+Finally, at the top you will find the `output` field, which specifies the task whose output is used as the workflow's output.

-In this case, the `fortunewhale` workflow consists out of a sequence of 3 tasks:
+In this case, the `fortunewhale` workflow consists of a sequence of 3 tasks:
 ```
 InternalFuncShowoff -> GenerateFortune -> WhaleWithFortune
 ```